M64GitHub/zig64/README.md

 A **Commodore 64 MOS6510 emulator core** written in **Zig**, designed for accuracy, efficiency, and seamless integration into C64-based projects.
 This emulator provides cycle-accurate execution, video synchronization for PAL and NTSC, and SID register monitoring, making it ideal for real-time SID interaction, analysis, and execution of C64 programs.

-It serves as the **computational core of a C64 system**, making it suitable for a range of applications, from testing and debugging C64 software to powering SID music playback engines like zigreSID**.
+It serves as the **computational core of a C64 system**, making it suitable for a range of applications, from testing and debugging C64 software to powering SID music playback engines like [zigreSID](https://github.com/M64GitHub/zigreSID).

 Enjoy bringing the **C64 to life in Zig!** 🕹🔥
 READY.

+Check out **[zigreSID](https://github.com/M64GitHub/zigreSID)** for SID sound emulation in Zig!
 <br>

 ## 🚀 Features